Napachie Pootoogook

-Napachie Pootoogook (June 26, 1938 – December 18, 2002) was a Canadian Inuit graphic artist.
+Napachie Pootoogook (June 26, 1938 – December 18, 2002) was a Canadian Inuk graphic artist.

 Life and family

 Napachie Pootoogook is the only daughter of acclaimed artist Pitseolak Ashoona.
 She was born in the Sarruq Island camp near south Baffin Island.
 Her father, Ashoona, died while she was six or seven years old.
 After his death, Pootoogook, along with her mother and five brothers, lived a traditional nomadic Inuit lifestyle and survived with the support of their community to survive.
 With her mother's encouragement, Napachie began drawing in her early twenties, developing her own unique style and viewpoint.
 Her brothers, Kiugak and Qaqaq Ashoona, are well known sculptors.
 As well, two of her sisters-in-law, Mayureak and Sorosiluto Ashoona are well known graphic artists.

-In the mid-1950s, Napachie entered into an arranged marriage with Eegyvudluk Pootoogook, an Inuit printmaker and carver, although the difficulties she saw in her parents' arranged marriage originally made her hesitant.
+In the mid-1950s, Napachie entered into an arranged marriage with Eegyvudluk Pootoogook, an Inuk printmaker and carver, although the difficulties she saw in her parents' arranged marriage originally made her hesitant.
 The two were married in Kaiktuuq, Nunavut, then moved to Cape Dorset where they lived for most of their marriage, except for two years spent living in Iqaluit.
 Pootoogook and her husband had eleven children, several of whom died young.
 Two children died in a house fire in the early 1960s, and one of their daughters drowned soon after.
-Continuing the family's artistic legacy, their surviving daughter, Annie Pootoogook, grew up to be an important contemporary Inuit artist known for her prints and drawings.
+Continuing the family's artistic legacy, their surviving daughter, Annie Pootoogook, grew up to be an important contemporary Inuk artist known for her prints and drawings.
 In her lifetime, Napachie was made a grandmother to many grandchildren.

 Pootoogook's only written and spoken language was Inuktitut.